lightning/bolts/11-payment-encoding.md

 A writer MUST set `timestamp` to the time to the number of seconds since Midnight 1 January 1970, UTC in big-endian.
-A writer MUST set `signature` to a valid 512-bit secp256k1 signature of the double SHA2 256-bit hash of the Human Readable Part concatenated with the Data Part and zero bits appended to the next byte boundary, with a trailing byte containing the recovery ID (0, 1, 2 or 3).
+A writer MUST set `signature` to a valid 512-bit secp256k1 signature of the SHA2 256-bit hash of the Human Readable Part concatenated with the Data Part and zero bits appended to the next byte boundary, with a trailing byte containing the recovery ID (0, 1, 2 or 3).